rsm-gh/build-deb/README.md

                              - Copy the changelog somewhere.
                              - and more..

               <source folder>  can be either an absolute path or the name of a directory placed in the current working directory.
 The source folder must contain a  DEBIAN  STRUCTURE!
-Tutorial:
+Tutorial: https://github.com/rsm-gh/build-deb/blob/master/DEBIAN_BASICS.md
-              https://stackoverflow.com/a/25275227/3672754  *Note:  Since the program automatically rename the packages "program-name_program-version_architecture" your source folder can contain a different name.
+              *Note:  Since the program automatically rename the packages "program-name_program-version_architecture" the source folder can contain a different name.
 This is pretty useful to create links outside the folder to prevent you from navigating trough the un-useful directories.

               **To cancel the process use ctrl-c rather than closing the window.